johngriffin/ERC948/README.md

 ## Simple Summary

-A standard interface for preauthorized and recurring subscription payments.
+A standard interface for preauthorized, recurring subscription payments.

 ## Abstract

-This standard defines a contract interface enabling subscribers to express their intention to make regular recurring payments to a merchant, and for the contract to then make this payment on behalf of the subscriber at the appropriate interval.
+This standard defines a contract interface enabling subscribers to make recurring payments to a merchant, and for the contract to then make this payment on behalf of the subscriber at the predetermined interval.

-This standard provides basic functionality to initiate, approve and manage subscriptions between a subscriber and merchant.
+This standard provides basic functionality to initiate, approve, and manage subscriptions between a subscriber and merchant.
 These subscriptions allow a merchant to transfer a pre-authorized amount of ERC-20 tokens within each recurring time interval.

 ## Motivation

 We want wallets to understand that you’re about to sign a recurring payment contract so that they can present you with a UI summarizing the agreement you’re about to enter into.
-As your wallet now knows you’ve entered into a subscription contract it can also provide appropriate UI for managing and cancelling your subscriptions in future.
+Since your wallet now knows you’ve entered into a subscription contract, it can also provide appropriate UI for managing and cancelling your subscriptions in future.

 ## Specification